Dozen Killed In Indonesia Bus Crash After Passenger Argument - UrduPoint

 Dozen Killed In Indonesia Bus Crash After Passenger Argument

-Twelve people were killed and dozens more injured in an Indonesian traffic accident Monday after a passenger tried to wrest control of a bus steering wheel following an argument with the driver, police said
+Twelve people were killed and dozens more injured in an Indonesian traffic accident Monday after a bus passenger tried to wrest control of the steering wheel following an argument with the driver, police said

-Jakarta, (UrduPoint / Pakistan Point News - APP - 17th Jun, 2019 ) :Twelve people were killed and dozens more injured in an Indonesian traffic accident Monday after a passenger tried to wrest control of a bus steering wheel following an argument with the driver, police said.
+Jakarta, (UrduPoint / Pakistan Point News - APP - 17th Jun, 2019 ) :Twelve people were killed and dozens more injured in an Indonesian traffic accident Monday after a bus passenger tried to wrest control of the steering wheel following an argument with the driver, police said.

 The accident happened at around 1:00 am Monday (1800 GMT Sunday) when the coach swerved into oncoming traffic on a toll road in West Java, smashing into two cars and causing a truck to roll.